Therapy

 Shame and self-criticism

-Compulsive hair plucking / skin picking
+Compulsive hair pulling / skin picking

 Trauma and PTSD